Chatan, Okinawa: Shopping and recreation

 Much of the Hamby area is home to the "Hamby Free Zone".
 Though the name is misleading due to romanization errors, it is a large flea market that is scattered over an area of several blocks, though much of the land it is on is constantly relocated or bought for expansion of businesses.
 With the expansion of shopping/recreational businesses in the Mihama area, Chatan has become one of the most popular destinations for recreation.
-It is home to a large ferris wheel (which has become a sort of landmark), a small convention center, several shopping plazas, arcades, karaoke parlors, a 25-story hotel named "The Beach Tower" and several beaches.
+It is home to a small convention center, several shopping plazas, arcades, karaoke parlors, a 25-story hotel named "The Beach Tower" and several beaches.
 Sunabe is famous for a large sea wall which attracts many SCUBA divers and surfers.

 The Chunichi Dragons of Nippon Professional Baseball have their spring training camp in Chatan.